 Ingersoll Watches Review

-Ingersoll are one of the oldest American watch producers still around today.
+The Ingersoll watch company are one of the oldest American watch producers still around today.
 They began hand-building watches way back in 1892, but soon moved to a production line with thanks to good ol’ Henry Ford.

 Today, they make a wide range of designer style watches at reasonable prices.
 So, in this detailed review, I thought I would take a look at what they have to offer.